 We compare our exact and heuristic algorithms with other heuristic algorithms under binary, CSD, and MSD representations.
-The results are given in Tables III and IV for unconstrained maximum sharing problem and maximum sharing problem under a delay constraint, respectively.
-In these tables, adder stands for the number of operations, and stp denotes the maximum number of operations in series.
+The results are given in Tables III and IV for unconstrained maximum sharing problem and maximum sharing problem under a delay constraint respectively.
+In these tables, adder stands for the number of operations and stp denotes the maximum number of operations in series.

 We note that the proposed exact algorithms can find minimum solutions for real-sized filter instances.
-As can be observed in Tables III and IV, while ASSUME-A and ASSUME-D find similar solutions to the exact algorithms, they find better solutions than other heuristics on overall filter instances.
-While the average difference of the number of operations between the heuristic of Park and Kang [4] and the exact algorithm is almost 1, the average difference of the number of operations between the heuristics of Hartley [3] and Hosangadi et al. [19], [30] and the exact algorithms is greater than 1.
+As can be observed from Tables III and IV, while ASSUME-A and ASSUME-D find similar solutions to the exact algorithms, they find better solutions than other heuristics on overall filter instances.
+While the average difference of the number of operations between [4] and the exact algorithm is almost 1, the average difference of the number of operations between the heuristics of [3], [19], and [30] and the exact algorithms is greater than 1.

-The 0-1 ILP problem size of the proposed models (the minimization of partial terms and minimization of operations models for the unconstrained maximum sharing problem and the minimization of operations with a delay constraint model for the maximum sharing problem under a delay constraint) for the filter coefficients defined under MSD representation are given in Table V, where vars, cons, delay cons, and optvars
+The 0-1 ILP problem size of the proposed models (the minimization of partial terms and minimization of operations models for the unconstrained maximum sharing problem and the minimization of operations with a delay constraint model for the maximum sharing problem under a delay constraint) for the filter coefficients defined under MSD representation are given in Table V where vars, cons, delay cons, and optvars denote total number of variables, constraints, delay constraints, and optimization variables respectively.